martijnvandenboom/backup-website/content/blog/2022-imac-as-an-extened-display-with-windows.md

 ---
 Install Windows on your iMac and use the software utility spacedesk.

-Such a simple solution to turn any iMac into a display to extended your desktop.
+Such a simple solution to turn any iMac into a second (or even a third or more) display to extended your desktop.